MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/mkdocs/generic.md

+---
+description: Build and deploy MkDocs to GH Pages using generic actions
+---
 # Generic
-> Build and deploy MkDocs to GH Pages using generic actions

 ## Sample